Photo © 35 Mil

 Some of the oldest trophies retained by the County were originally awarded for diving, which was last seen in Somerset at Yeovil in 1987.
 Some of these trophies have been re-designated to ensure that our history continues through the other disciplines.
 Alderman W.E.
 Maynard was our County President in 1932.
 It follows that the diving trophies that have been re-designated come from that era.
 The Senior Water Polo League Trophy was also donated by Alderman Maynard and is a very impressive shield.

 We have also referred in this record to medals and badges used over the years by members of the Association and at County Championships.
 It is hoped that, with time, a permanent record of Somerset ASA utilising some of these items and, perhaps, one of our oldest trophies might form part of a display at for instance the Somerset Rural Life Museum in Glastonbury where a number of County archives are retained.
-The nine minute books of County ASA meetings from 1901 until 2002 are retained as part of the Somerset County Archive and Record Service, Obridge Road, Taunton TA2 7PU and can be viewed by quoting reference M/885 A\CAV.
+The ten minute books of County ASA meetings from 1901 until 2016 are retained as part of the Somerset County Archive and Record Service, Obridge Road, Taunton TA2 7PU and can be viewed by quoting reference M/885 A\CAV.

 Whilst this picture of the Somerset County 1500m Open Water Champion Trophy appears within the full detail of the trophy record retained by the County Secretary, it is reproduced in memory of R.A.E.
 Blackburn, a former Life Member of SASA, who donated it to the County for use at Open Water Championships from 2002.
 Sadly Reg is no longer able to present the trophy himself, however this magnificent trophy will remain as a fitting tribute for years to come.